What is MDTM?

 The Multicore-Aware Data Transfer Middleware (MDTM) Project

-To address these inefficiencies and limitations, DOE’s Advanced Scientific Computing Research (ASCR) office has funded Fermilab and Brookhaven National Laboratory to collaboratively work on the Multicore-Aware Data Transfer Middleware (MDTM) project.
+To address these inefficiencies and limitations, DOE’s Advanced Scientific Computing Research (ASCR) office has funded Fermilab network research group to work on the Multicore-Aware Data Transfer Middleware (MDTM) project.
 MDTM seeks to accelerate data movement toolkits at multicore systems.

 Figure 1 MDTM System Architecture